dudzproductions101-ops/MonoOS/README.md

-# OneOS
+# MonoOS

 **by DudasCorp**

 A privacy-focused, security-first mobile operating system built on the Linux kernel.

-> **Early Development:** OneOS is currently an experimental project focused on learning operating system development, mobile architecture, low-level programming, and system design.
+> **Early Development:** MonoOS is currently an experimental project focused on learning operating system development, mobile architecture, low-level programming, and system design.

 ---

 ## About

 I've always wanted to learn how to build an operating system from scratch, and I decided this summer was the perfect time to finally start.
-With plenty of free time, curiosity, and a questionable amount of sanity i started making OneOS with my four friends.
+With plenty of free time, curiosity, and a questionable amount of sanity i started making MonoOS with my four friends.

-OneOS is an open-source mobile operating system designed around privacy, security, transparency, and user control.
+MonoOS is an open-source mobile operating system designed around privacy, security, transparency, and user control.
 The goal is to create a modern smartphone OS that minimizes telemetry, maximizes security, and gives users full visibility into how their device works.

-Built on the Linux kernel, OneOS combines modern mobile technologies with a security-first architecture, providing a platform that is modular, customizable, and developer-friendly.
+Built on the Linux kernel, MonoOS combines modern mobile technologies with a security-first architecture, providing a platform that is modular, customizable, and developer-friendly.

 This project is also a personal learning journey into: